Rishabh-0707/CAR-PRICE-PREDICTION-MODEL/README.md

 The model uses **Gradient Boosting Regressor** from the `sklearn` library to make predictions.
 Preprocessing is done using `StandardScaler` for numerical features and `OneHotEncoder` for categorical features.

-Model Evaluation
-The model is evaluated using Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
-The scatter plot visualizes how well the model's predictions align with the actual prices.

 Results
 Root Mean Squared Error (RMSE): The model's performance is evaluated using RMSE.
 The lower the RMSE, the better the model's predictions.
 Visualization: A scatter plot comparing actual vs. predicted car prices is displayed.

+Model Evaluation
+The model is evaluated using Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
+The scatter plot visualizes how well the model's predictions align with the actual prices.

+File Descriptions
+car_price_prediction.py: Main script that handles data loading, preprocessing, model training, and evaluation. car_price_prediction_model.pkl: The trained model saved using joblib. car_data.csv: Synthetic dataset used for training and testing (or you can replace it with an actual dataset).

 Requirements-

-- Python 3.x
+- Python 3.xResults
 - `pandas`
 - `numpy`
 - `matplotlib`